SVC CalendarApplyVisit SVCGive

 The Bachelor of Applied Science in Management program has two tracks, each with 25 places:

-Accepted participants to both tracks are required to attend a program onboarding on Friday, September 13, 2024, 9 am – 12 pm.
-Participants will also be required to meet all conditions of acceptance identified in the program acceptance letter prior to the start of the Fall 2024 quarter.
+Accepted participants to both tracks are required to attend a program onboarding in Sept.
+2025.
+Participants will also be required to meet all conditions of acceptance identified in the program acceptance letter prior to the start of the Fall 2025 quarter.

 Choose a program briefing that fits with your schedule and register.
 At these faculty-led events, you will hear a program overview, including a discussion of its unique learning mode and entry requirements, and receive program application information.